XSilverTH/SilverScreen/README.md

 ## Important details

-- Home requires a YouTube session and supports refresh plus continuation-page loading when YouTube provides one.
+- Home requires a YouTube session.
 - Search results and Home recommendations exclude YouTube Shorts.
 - Supported pasted URLs are ordinary YouTube video links.
 Shorts, channel pages, playlists, and other unsupported YouTube URLs are rejected or reported as not implemented.
 - Subscriptions and History are currently placeholder views.
 Preferences and About are also placeholders.